KasperTidemann/canonical-emberjs-routing-example/README.md

 I have put up a [live version of the example code](http://www.kaspertidemann.com/examples/canonical-emberjs-routing-example-part-2 "live version of the example code").
 If you want to download it, a ZIP file is provided [right here](http://www.kaspertidemann.com/examples/canonical-emberjs-routing-example-part-2/CanonicalEmberJSRoutingExamplePart2.zip "right here").
 As usual, [the GitHub repository](https://github.com/KasperTidemann/canonical-emberjs-routing-example "the GitHub repository") is available as well.

 I sincerely hope you find this example useful.
-If at any time you need help getting started using Ember.js, just write me on twitter at <a href="https://twitter.com/KasperTidemann" title="KasperTidemann on twitter">@KasperTidemann</a> and I'll get back to you.
+If at any time you need help getting started using Ember.js, just write me and I'll get back to you.

 Sincerely,
 Kasper Tidemann